Teach Christ Esteem to Our Kids so that They Can Become All that God Created Them to Be.

-The answers ranged from quiet, adventurous, smart, nerd (for those of you with the gift of mercy this was spoken with pride), avid reader, various sports enthusiasts (probably fueled by the current Olympic games), baseball player, as well as quite a few “I don’t knows.”
+The answers ranged from quiet, adventurous, smart, nerd (for those of you with the gift of mercy this was spoken with pride), avid reader, various sports enthusiasts (probably fueled by the current Olympic games), baseball player, as well as quite a few “I don’t know’s.”
 Only one 9-year-old girl hit it out of the park with, “I’m Jesus’ daughter.”

-Tragically our Christian kids today don’t know who they are in Christ nor the power that is theirs as a result of being His.
-So as ministry workers and youth leaders how can we make a difference?
+Tragically, our Christian kids today don’t know who they are in Christ nor the power that is theirs as a result of being His.
+So, as ministry workers and youth leaders, how can we make a difference?
 How can we change the score?

 According to Pastor Bob Hoekstra, “Esteem means to hold in high regard.
-Self-esteem [then, is] learning to hold yourself in high regard.”
-This is just a politically correct word for pride!
-And we all know what God’s Word says about pride!
+Self-esteem [then is] learning to hold yourself in high regard.”
+This is just a politically correct word for pride.
+And we all know what God’s Word says about pride.

 Pride goes before destruction, a haughty spirit before a fall.

 First, learn the truth of who you are in Christ for yourself.